 • Baking powder.
 I love to add a Tablespoon of baking powder to my waffle mix.
 It’s a leavening agent, so it helps make the waffles super fluffy and soft.

 • Waffle iron.
-Belgian waffles are known for their deeper pockets and thicker texture.
+Belgian waffles are known for their deep pockets and thicker texture.
 You can achieve this by using a Belgian waffle iron, which has deeper grids than a regular waffle maker.
-I use this double waffle iron and love how my waffles turn out.
-The deeper pockets make it perfect for holding all your favorite waffle toppings!
+If you have a regular waffle maker, try this buttermilk waffle recipe instead.

-Feel free to include your favorite mix-in’s in the batter.
-Chocolate chips, chopped nuts, blueberries, or a sprinkle of cinnamon are all delicious additions.
-You can even add pumpkin pie spice during the fall season to make an easy pumpkin waffle recipe.
+• Batter mix-ins.
+Chocolate chips, chopped nuts, blueberries, or a sprinkle of cinnamon are all delicious.
+Add pumpkin pie spice to make a pumpkin waffle recipe.

 belgian waffle with berries on a white plate